hybridink/hybrid.ink/award/rules.md

 ## Recommendation

-* Anyone may submit a recommendation for a non-fiction work in any of the above categories through a simple web form.
+* Anyone may submit a recommendation for a non-fiction work, including their own, in any of the award categories through a simple web form.
 * An eligible work must have been published between the January first and December thirty-first of the award year.
-* For entries that span years such as those in the platform, publisher, or channel category, each entry is only eligible to win the category once; after that, it is ineligible for entry.
+* For entries that span years such as those in the platform, publisher, or channel category, or podcasts and video series, each entry is only eligible to win the category once; after that, it is ineligible for entry.
 * This process will take place from the first of December through the end of February.
 * If a category gains fewer than three recommendations, there will be no award for the category.
-* Anyone may recommend a work, even their own.

 ## Nomination